Moto Edge Plus

 At first glance, Moto Edge Plus makes a strong impression.
 The camera appears wobbly in outdoor shots with the vibrant, saturated look common in flagship phones.
 These photos are sure to catch the eye and look great on multiple screens.

 However, I feel the Moto Edge Plus has issues with colors.
-A close-up of one of my flowers makes it look almost fluorescent, while it’s warmer in real life.
-Colors can become so extreme that they crush detail, removing visible subtle patterns or blemishes.
-It’s not bad for Instagram, but sometimes it’s far from reality.
+A close-up on one of my flowers makes it look kinda fluorescent-ish, yet in person it feels warmer.
+The colors get so intense, they can crush the detail, and then you lose those fine subtle patterns or even the small blemishes you can actually see.
+It’s kinda alright for Instagram, but most times it’s a far cry from what’s real.

 Colors were skewed in the opposite direction when I took pictures indoors with medium to low light.
 While the photos looked sharp and bright, colors fell sharply.
 The camera seems to be particularly obscured by the yellow wall in my kitchen and is often skewed towards a weak pastel, which isn’t quite right.